Try a Free Live AI Golf Lesson TRY FREE

 Early Extension in Golf | Maintain the Tush Line in the Downswing

-Early extension in golf or "losing the tush line is a common problem for golfers of all levels.
+Early extension in golf or "losing the tush line" is a common problem for golfers of every level.

-It's talked about a lot on the forums as people discuss different aspects of the golf swing.
+It is discussed frequently on the forums as golfers analyze different aspects of the golf swing.

-You can build a lot of good things into your swing, but when you look at it from down the line a lot of golfers start to stand up through the downswing and get this early extension.
+You can build a lot of good things into your swing, but when you examine it from down the line, many golfers start to stand up through the downswing and exhibit this early extension.

-As you come into impact, one of the things we look at is the "tush line" which, seen from down the line, is simply a vertical line drawn straight down from the rear.
+As you come into impact, one of the things we evaluate is the "tush line" which, seen from down the line, is simply a vertical line drawn straight down from the rear.

 We generally draw the line at address and, as you can see in the photo, it falls a couple inches behind the heel.